If you feel overwhelmed due to debt settlement, Chapter 13 bankruptcy GA could allow you to restructure your debts. Learn more here.

 There is a filing fee of $310.00.
 This must be paid whether you use an attorney or not.
 If you use Cherney Law Firm, you will only need this $310.00 upfront and your credit report.
 Any other fees that are agreed upon are included in your Chapter 13 repayment plan.

-If you have any questions about filing for Chapter 13 in Georgia or you would like to know more about how Chapter 13 can help you, feel free to call us at 770.485.4141 anytime, or you can fill out our contact form below for a free consultation.
+If you have any questions about filing for Chapter 13 in Georgia or would like to know more about how Chapter 13 can help you, feel free to call us at 770.609.2970 anytime, or you can fill out our contact form below for a free consultation.

 You do not need an attorney to file for Chapter 13 in Georgia.
 However, it is a very detailed task and having an attorney offers many significant advantages.
 An attorney knows the Georgia bankruptcy laws because that is what they do every day.

-In Georgia, you are allowed certain exemptions when you file for Chapter 13 bankruptcy.
+You are allowed certain exemptions in Georgia when you file for Chapter 13 bankruptcy.
 Bankruptcy exemptions are put in place so you can protect some assets, such as household goods.
 In a Chapter 13 bankruptcy, exemptions can affect your repayment plan.
 This is why it is always a good idea to consult with a bankruptcy attorney about your exemptions.